eth-cscs/sarus/doc/config/nvidia-container-toolkit.rst

 At least one NVIDIA GPU device and the NVIDIA CUDA Driver must be correctly installed and working in the host system.

-The Toolkit depends on the library and utility provided by the `libnvidia-container <https://github.com/NVIDIA/libnvidia-container>`_ project to carry out the low-level actions of importing the GPU device and drivers inside the container.
-At the time of writing, the latest release of libnvidia-container is version 1.10.0.
+The hook depends on the library and utility provided by the `libnvidia-container <https://github.com/NVIDIA/libnvidia-container>`_ project to carry out the low-level actions of importing the GPU device and drivers inside the container.
+At the time of writing, the latest release of ``libnvidia-container`` is version 1.11.0.
 The most straightforward way to obtain the library and its CLI utility binary is to configure the related `package repository <https://nvidia.github.io/libnvidia-container/>`_ for your Linux distribution and install the pre-built packages.
 For example, on